St. Aubyn’s School is a co-educational independent school for 530 children aged 3 to 13.

 Scholarships, Bursaries & Fees

 The Governors of St. Aubyn’s are committed to broadening access to the School by offering to eligible parents/guardians means-tested financial support with the payment of school fees.
-Such support is known as a Bursary and this may be awarded to a pupil entering Year 3 (7+) in the form of a discount of up to 100% of tuition fees payable, depending on the financial, compassionate or other pertinent circumstances of applicants.
-Bursaries are open to all candidates and are available, subject to annual review, through to Year 6, with the possibility of extending through to Year 8.
+Such support is known as an Assisted Place or Bursary and this may be awarded to a pupil entering Year 3 (7+) in the form of a discount of up to 100% of tuition fees payable, depending on the financial, compassionate or other pertinent circumstances of applicants.
+Assisted Places are open to all candidates and are available, subject to annual review, through to Year 6, with the possibility of extending through to Year 8.

 Two academic scholarships up to a maximum of 50% of school fees are available and open to all candidates, both internal and external, for Years 7 and 8.
 All candidates will sit the same exams in English, Maths and verbal reasoning and scholarships are awarded on the basis of performance in these papers, though special talents in music, technology, art, drama or sport will also be taken into account.